WouterJansen/BirbBro-app/README.md

 ##  Usage

   - The app requires a `google_services.json` file within the app-folder to work.
+  - It also requires a pytorch model located in `/app/src/main/Assets/` and referenced in the `MainActivity` as `modelName`.
+  - You need to fill in your Firebase authentication email and password combo in the `MainActivity` as `email` and  `password` respectively.
   - The location of the images is hardcoded on the Firebase storage bucket to be in a main folder as `.jpg` images and requires `read` and `write`  on all those files.
 The image names need to be epoch timestamps.